JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Polynomial

-A polynomial structure generates data points that follow non-linear curvilinear relationships, such as quadratic or cubic trends, in high-dimensional space.
+A polynomial structure (Figure \@ref(fig:poly)) generates data points that follow non-linear curvilinear relationships, such as quadratic or cubic trends, in high-dimensional space.
 These patterns are useful for evaluating how well algorithms capture smooth, non-linear trajectories and curvature in the data.
 We provide functions for generating quadratic and cubic structures, enabling controlled experiments with different degrees of polynomial complexity.
 Table \@ref(tab:polynomial-tb-html) summarizes these functions and their purposes.

 <div class="layout-chunk" data-layout="l-body">